virusme/Automated-Trader-for-The-Chartist/README.md

 * Copy the updated version of **TradingAutomation.exe** to your already existing folder that contains the old version of TradingAutomation.exe

->**Note**:
-> * License keys are emailed to your email address when you downloaded the software.
-> * It is not mandatory to input the license key.
-However, **Auto Trade** facility will be only be activated for valid licenses.
-In case of invalid license key, you will have access to all other facility i.e. Interactive Brokers Gateway interface, but not **Auto Trade** facility.
-You will have the option of activating **Auto Trade** option using **Activate Auto Trade** button on the **Connection** tab.

 :arrow_double_up: [Back to Top](#table-of-contents)